mattcantstop/mattcantstop.github.io/about.md

 ### From whence you came?

 I grew up in rural Poland Spring, Maine.
 Our family moved there from Boston, Massachusetts when I was starting kindergarten.
 We lived on a dead end road that we made through the woods, Duff Road.
 It was a small town with some great people.
+I am the first male in my family to finish high school and the first to graduate from a university.

 <img src="/assets/duff-road.jpg" alt="Dead End" width="600"/>

-I'ved lived all over the western United States.
+Since graduating high school I'ved lived all over the western United States.
+The west is home for me now.

 ### Some lists